barryclark/jekyll-now/_posts/2016-11-09-Manage-Project-Setup-With-Tmux.md

         - htop
 {% endhighlight %}

+You can create any number of tmuxinator configs with the `tmuxinator new [name]` command that creates a config file in the `~/.tmuxinator/[name].yml`.

-With this config I can run `tmuxinator start generic-project-name` and start a new tmux session named **generic-project-name** with one window and 5 different panes distributed in a tile layout of three panes per row.
+With this particular config I can then run `tmuxinator start generic-project-name` and start a new tmux session named **generic-project-name** with one window and 5 different panes distributed in a tile layout of three panes per row.
 You can choose different types of pre-configured layouts or import your own with the exact sizing and placement of panes that you prefer.

-You can create any number of tmuxinator configs with the `tmuxinator new [name]` command that creates a config file in the `~/.tmuxinator/[name].yml`.

 At this point I can put away my notes and not have to worry about doing anymore manual setup.
 On a big monitor I can now manage my vagrant database console, servers, git, and system processes via htop,